Free provider legal helpline for international recruitment questions

 The outcomes are demonstrating that we are able to speed up the adult flow and place adults on the most appropriate pathway, thereby increasing the number of people using the service and reducing the ongoing needs for the adult into long-term care.

-We are aiming to minimise the use of bridging services in the future, with aspirations for the improved use of technologies to support the service offer or enable the services and system to work collaboratively.
+We are aiming to minimise the use of bridging services in the future, with a replacement Home-to-Assess service to support flow and improve the understanding of service user requirements.

 The future of Intermediate Care will focus on collaboration with elements of the referral process to pursue common goals and closer working relationship.
 This route will ensure an improved customer journey and value-for-money for the taxpayers of Essex.

-There are now very limited COVID risks and impacts, with the availability of staff within the reablement services no longer affected.
+There are now no COVID risks and impacts, with the availability of staff within the reablement services no longer affected.

-The sourcing of the new ARC service up to September specifically included procedural and insurance provisions to mitigate risks for future pandemic situations.
+Current and future ARC service provisions specifically include procedural and insurance provisions to mitigate risks for future pandemic situations.

-• Current information is indicating an increased pressure on the Domiciliary market to pick up packages of care for long-term provision.
+• Current information is indicating that past pressure on the Domiciliary market to pick up packages of care for long-term provision is no longer relevant.

-• Increased costs, for fuel and daily living, are putting pressure on wages in the market and the potential for increased costs to be passed to ECC to support market providers.
+• Increased costs, for fuel and daily living, together with repeated increases to the National Living Wage, are putting pressure on wages in the market and the potential for increased costs to be passed to ECC to support market providers.

 • Due to change in legislation, the NHS is accountable for discharging adults from hospital and culturally this causes pressure as the NHS focus is to discharge quickly and safely.
 This can result in adults going into residential beds when reablement at home would be most appropriate or receiving reablement without needing this service.

-• Reducing failed starts across all reablement's services
+• Reducing failed starts, and otherwise lost hours, across all reablement's services

-• Improve throughput of adults in their reablement journey
+• Improve throughput of adults in their reablement journey, reducing length of stay and improvements to challenging and proportionate objectives for users.